great-expectations/great_expectations/docs/terms/checkpoint_store.md

 ### Features and promises

-The Checkpoint Store manages storage and retrieval of Checkpoint configurations for the Data Context.
+The Checkpoint Store manages storage and retrieval of <TechnicalTag relative="../" tag="checkpoint" text="Checkpoint" /> configurations for the <TechnicalTag relative="../" tag="data_context" text="Data Context" />.
 Checkpoint configurations can be added through the Data Context's `add_checkpoint()` method and retrieved with its `get_checkpoint` method.
 A configured Checkpoint Store is not required in order to work with Great Expectations, however a local configuration for a Checkpoint Store will be added automatically to `great_expectations.yml` when you store a Checkpoint configuration for the first time.

-Generally speaking, while working with Great Expectations to Validate data you will not need to interact with a Checkpoint Store directly outside configuring the Store.
+Generally speaking, while working with Great Expectations to <TechnicalTag relative="../" tag="validation" text="Validate" /> data you will not need to interact with a Checkpoint Store directly outside configuring the <TechnicalTag relative="../" tag="store" text="Store" />.
 Instead, your Data Context will use the Checkpoint Store to store and retrieve Checkpoints behind the scenes, and the objects you will directly work with will be those Checkpoints.

 ### Relationship to other objects